About Tuition CAPS

 Total gross income for each parent is listed on line 199 of your respective Revenu Quebec Notices of Assessment.
 On the Calculator and Application Form, please ensure you enter the correct value for both parents/guardians.

-Once your application is approved, you will be asked to send in a copy of the 2016 Notices of Assessment for both parents by June 30, 2017 (all pages).
+Once your application is accepted, you will be asked to send in a copy of the 2022 Notices of Assessment for both parents immediately.

 My ex-spouse and I are divorced.
 How do I compute the gross household income for our child's application?

 If only one parent bears responsibility (by court order or agreement) for the child's education, only that parent's income should be included.
 However, if both parents share responsibility for your child's education expenses, the income of both parents' households should be combined when completing the Eligibility Calculator and Application Form.
-If one of the responsible parents is unwilling to provide financial information, the applying parent will have the opportunity to include an explanation with the application explaining the circumstances, and the single parent's income may be used on the application.
+If one of the responsible parents is unwilling to provide financial information, the applying parent will have the opportunity to include an explanation with the application explaining the circumstances.
 The single parent's income must meet our income criteria to be eligible for the CAPS program.

 What does it mean if the Eligibility Calculator says I am eligible?

-If the Eligibility Calculator says you that you may be eligible for the CAPS program, it means that based on the information you provided, you could be eligible for tuition subsidies and caps / freezes.
+If the Eligibility Calculator says you that you may be eligible for the CAPS program, it means that based on the information you provided, you could be eligible for a Tuition CAPS.
 The calculator's eligibility does not guarantee that you will be accepted into the CAPS program.
 In order for your application to be considered, you must fill out the online Application Form.
-Your application will then be assessed according to your verified income, as stated on your 2016 Revenu Quebec Notice of Assessment and number of children enrolled in one of the qualifying Jewish day schools.
+Your application will then be assessed according to your verified income, as stated on your 2022 Revenu Quebec Notice of Assessment and number of children enrolled in one of the qualifying Jewish day schools.

 What does it mean if the calculator says I am not eligible?